 In Maryland, the state’s coronavirus response website is built on Esri’s ArcGIS platform, which displays a map of where cases have been confirmed throughout the state, while links direct users to information on the illness itself, details about the importance of social distancing and a frequently asked questions page.

-As part of the state’s response to the pandemic, Fashoway temporarily left her desk as the state GIS coordinator at the state library and moved into the state emergency coordination center to serve as its full-time GIS staff support.
+As part of Montana’s response to the pandemic, Erin Fashoway temporarily left her desk as the state GIS coordinator at the state library and moved into the state emergency coordination center to serve as its full-time GIS staff support.
 Fashoway had previously been building “story maps,” maps that are accompanied by text, to brief state government officials on the pandemic.
 Now, those maps are being shared on state’s coronavirus portal.

 “[State leaders] have seen what the power of GIS can do, they’ve just been asking for more, they’re hungry for GIS,” Fashoway says.
 “Honestly, being able to dive in and use [the data] real-time to support disaster relief has just been phenomenal.”